 ___________________________________________________________________

-Yom HaShoah is a day set aside for Jews to remember the Holocaust.
+Yom HaShoah is a day set aside to remember the Holocaust.
 The name comes from the Hebrew word “shoah”, which means “whirlwind”.

 Six million Jews were killed during the Holocaust.
 Other holocaust victims included Slavs, Gypsies, homosexuals, disabled people, anyone of African descent, Christian pastors and Catholic priests, Jehovah's Witnesses, Russian prisoners of war, trade unionists and other individuals who, for whatever reason, were considered racially inferior or "degenerates."